-14. A candidate who offers either Papers 3 or 5 in Part IB, or Papers 1-3 in Part II, shall submit portfolio work in accordance with the requirements set out by the Faculty Board to the Chair of Examiners so as to arrive not later than the following dates: for Paper 5 in Part IB or Paper 2 in Part II, the last Tuesday of Full Lent Term preceding the examination and the fourth day of Full Easter Term in which the examination is held; for Paper 1 in Part II, the last Thursday of Full Lent Term preceding the examination and the eleventh day of Full Easter Term in which the examination is held; for Paper 3 in Part IB, the last Thursday of Full Lent Term preceding the examination and the sixteenth day of Full Easter Term in which the examination is held; for Paper 3 in Part II, the fifteenth day of Full Easter Term in which the examination is held.
+- (a) Papers 1-3 will be submitted in accordance with Regulation 14; - (b) Paper 4 will consist of a recital in accordance with Regulation 18; - (c) Paper 5 will be submitted in accordance with Regulation 15. - (d) In announcing additional papers, the Faculty Board shall have the power, subject to the approval of the General Board, to specify an alternative mode of examination for one or more of those - 13.
+A candidate for Part II shall offer six papers in all.
+A candidate must offer a combination of papers that is examined by at least six hours of written examination. - 14.
+A candidate who offers either Papers 3 or 5 in Part IB, or Papers 1-3 in Part II, shall submit Portfolio of portfolio work in accordance with the requirements set out by the Faculty Board to the Chair of Examiners so as to arrive not later than the following dates: for Paper 5 in Part IB or Paper 2 in Part II, the last Tuesday of Full Lent Term preceding the examination and the fourth day of Full Easter Term in which the examination is held; for Paper 1 in Part II, the last Thursday of Full Lent Term preceding the examination and the eleventh day of Full Easter Term in which the examination is held; for Paper 3 in Part IB, the last Thursday of Full Lent Term preceding the examination and the sixteenth day of Full Easter Term in which the examination is held; for Paper 3 in Part II, the fifteenth day of Full Easter Term in which the examination is held.
 The compositions, analyses, or transcriptions contained in such a portfolio shall be written by the candidate during the current academic year.
 Candidates will be required to declare that the contents of the portfolio are their own work and that they do not contain material already used to any substantial extent for a comparable purpose.